LyRooy/movie-tracker/docs/DATABASE_DIAGRAM.md

 ### Uwaga przy migracji

+- The `display_number` column is included in the current repository schema (`wrangler/schema.sql`) so **fresh DBs created from the schema already have it**.
+If you're migrating from an older DB you may add the column manually as shown above.
 - W SQLite `ALTER TABLE ADD COLUMN` nie wspiera `IF NOT EXISTS` (w starszych wersjach), dlatego przed uruchomieniem warto sprawdzić, czy kolumna już istnieje:
 ```sql
 SELECT COUNT(*) FROM pragma_table_info('episodes') WHERE name='display_number';